 How to regulate your periods

 There are so many reasons why a woman may be experiencing irregular periods that the first step has to be determining the reason, or reasons, behind it.
-Some of the main causes are listed below, along with tips and techniques for improving cycle regularity:
+Some of the main causes are listed below, along with tips and techniques for improving your regulate my periods

 - Age.
 If you have recently been through puberty, or are approaching menopause you may find your periods are erratic in nature, timing and duration.
 Time and patience are the best solution here, as over time they should settle, or stop altogether.